 Parents and staff will be informed if there is a vacancy on the governing body, a time frame in which nominations can be submitted and to where they should be directed (usually the academy office).

-A Co-opted governor nomination form and additional information can be found in the related forms and documents section below.
+Additional information about the parent or co-opted governor roles, including nomination forms, can be found in the ‘related forms and documents’ section below.